woefe/ytcc/README.md

 mpvflags = --really-quiet --ytdl --ytdl-format=bestvideo[height<=?1080]+bestaudio/best

+# Alternative interactive mode.
+Select videos with short tags instead of playing them in a pre-defined
+# order
+[quickselect]
+# Enables or disables quickselect mode.
+enabled = yes

+# Plays the selected video instantly, if disabled.
+Otherwise it shows the interactive prompt
+ask = yes

+# The character to use for the quickselect tags.
+alphabet = sdfervghnuiojkl

 # Options for downloads
 [youtube-dl]
 # Format (see FORMAT SELECTION in youtube-dl manpage).
 Make sure to use a video format here, if you